-The experienced health care professionals of the Duke Oncology Network bring an array of oncology-related services to a regional network of community cancer programs.
+The experienced health care professionals of the Duke Cancer Network bring an array of oncology-related services to a regional network of community cancer programs.
 These programs share Duke’s commitment to excellence in cancer care through patient care, clinical research, and education.

 Affiliations are tailored to the needs of each program, with services ranging from clinical services to benchmarking to consultative program assessment and development.

-The Duke Oncology Network capitalizes on Duke’s strengths in oncology and provides one collaborative group to bring these strengths into local community practices.
+The Duke Cancer Network capitalizes on Duke’s strengths in oncology and provides one collaborative group to bring these strengths into local community practices.
 This allows us to leverage specialized knowledge in research, clinical practice, practice management, program development, and continuing medical education to improve cancer care delivery to our affiliates through the Southeast.

-The Duke Oncology Network also provides new cancer education initiatives directed at patients in the communities.
+The Duke Cancer Network also provides new cancer education initiatives directed at patients in the communities.
 Through these affiliations, patients also have opportunities to participate in clinical trials utilizing a variety of new cancer treatments across all major cancer sites.

-Duke Oncology Network
+Duke Cancer Network

 3100 Tower Blvd., Suite 600, Box 80